benfoster/Flo/README.md

 ## More examples

 You can find more examples in the tests project.
-I've also started working on some more comprehensive examples modelling a payment gateway [here](https://github.com/benfoster/Flo/tree/sample).
+I've also started working on a more comprehensive example that demonstrates breaking up a payment gateway into pipelines [here](https://github.com/benfoster/Flo/tree/sample).